christianebacani/Roadmap/README.md

 Additionally, some scripts not included in this repository but using the same web scraping approaches have been integrated into an AI agent as part of my contributions to an open-source project for a startup company.

+### Bash Scripts

+This directory contains both my mini and major projects in `Bash scripting (Bourne Again Shell)`.
+I am eager to deepen my knowledge of scripting, orchestration, automation, command-line interfaces (CLI), and Linux.
+This repository serves as both a guide and a compilation of the practical skills I have acquired in Bash scripting and how I have applied them.

 ## Contact